RutronikSystemSolutions/RDK2_RAB1-SENSORFUSION_Demo/README.md

 Rutronik Adapter Board 1 - Sensorfusion with Rutronik Development Kit 2 Demo Application.

-A list of the sensors and their addresses are given below:
+A list of the sensors and their addresses is given below:

 ```
 Designator		Device			7-bit Hex I2C Address